mmychsoftserve/H_Unit_AI_Self_Assessment/GenAI Productivity Measurement Assessment Service.md

 ---

-## SECTION 10: TEAM DYNAMICS & COLLABORATION (4 Questions)
+## SECTION 10: TEAM DYNAMICS (3 Questions)

-### Q38: Skill Level Distribution Impact
+### Q33: Skill Level Distribution Impact

-**What This Question Measures**: This question measures whether AI amplifies all skill levels equally or increases the gap.
-Best case: junior devs learn from AI (accelerated learning curve).
-Worst case: only seniors benefit.
+**What This Measures**: Does AI help everyone on the team, or only certain skill levels?

-- [ ] 0 - Significant skill gap issues
+- [ ] 0 - AI benefits only a few team members; others struggle or don't use it
-- [ ] 1 - Uneven benefits across seniority
+- [ ] 1 - Mainly senior developers benefit; juniors find it confusing
-- [ ] 2 - Junior devs benefit; seniors skeptical
+- [ ] 2 - Mixed results—some benefit more than others
-- [ ] 3 - Benefits distributed across all levels
+- [ ] 3 - Most team members benefit from AI regardless of experience level
-- [ ] 4 - AI amplifies all levels; accelerated learning
+- [ ] 4 - Everyone benefits: juniors learn faster with AI; seniors are more productive
 - [ ] N/A - Not applicable

 **Your Score: _____**

 ---

-### Q39: Review Dynamics (Code & Test Reviews)
+### Q34: Review Dynamics (Code & Test Reviews)

-**What This Question Measures**: This question measures how code review dynamics have changed with AI.
-Ideal: AI-assisted reviews are faster and more focused on logic.
-Poor outcome: reviews take longer because reviewers check every line of AI code.
+**What This Measures**: Code review efficiency with AI.

 - [ ] 0 - Reviews unchanged/degraded
 - [ ] 1 - More time spent on AI artifact review